tusdotnet/tusdotnet/README.md

         }
     }
 });

 ```

+## Test sites

-If you just want to play around with the protocol, clone the repo and run one of the test apps (one for OWIN and one for .NET Core).
+If you just want to play around with tusdotnet/the tus protocol, clone the repo and run one of the test sites.
 They each launch a small site running tusdotnet and the [official JS client](https://github.com/tus/tus-js-client) so that you can test the protocol on your own machine.
+Test sites are available for OWIN (.NET Framework 4.5.2), ASP.NET Core 1.1 (.NET Core 1.1) and ASP.NET Core 2.0 (.NET Framework 4.6.2).

 ## Clients

 [Tus.io](http://tus.io/implementations.html) keeps a list of clients for a number of different platforms (Android, Java, JS, iOS etc). tusdotnet should work with all of them as long as they support version 1.0.0 of the protocol.

 ## License

 This project is licensed under the MIT license, see [LICENSE](LICENSE).

 ## Want to know more?

-Check out the [wiki](https://github.com/tusdotnet/tusdotnet/wiki) or create an [issue](https://github.com/tusdotnet/tusdotnet/issues). :)
+Check out the [wiki](https://github.com/tusdotnet/tusdotnet/wiki), create an [issue](https://github.com/tusdotnet/tusdotnet/issues) or [contact me](https://twitter.com/DevLifeOfStefan) :)